Astrocyte Regulated Neuromorphic Central Pattern Generator Control of Legged Robotic Locomotion: Introduction

 \textbf{(i) Neuroscience Inspired CPG Formulation:} Based on the bio-inspiration premise that CPG formulations need to have stronger neuroscience correlation in order to harness the efficiency of biological systems, we design a CPG circuit that captures the temporal dynamics of the locomotion unit and inter-limb communication to a much higher degree of detail.
 As shown in the paper, the bio-inspiration route enables us to scale neuromorphic robotic control, for the first time, to quadruped systems.

 \textbf{(ii) Astrocyte Regulated CPG Plasticity:} While the dynamics of structures mediating CPGs have been extensively studied \cite{grillner2021cpgs,ausborn2021computational}, rewiring or plasticity of CPGs remains relatively underexplored \cite{righetti2006dynamic,jouaiti2018hebbian}, especially in terms of understanding the homeostatic role of astrocytes.
-We demonstrate that astrocytes, working in parallel with local learning rules like reward-modulated Spike Timing Dependent Plasticity (STDP), suppresses over-activated motor neurons directly or indirectly, by creating inhibitory synapses.
+This work illustrates that astrocytes, working in parallel with local learning rules like reward-modulated Spike Timing Dependent Plasticity (STDP), suppress over-activated motor neurons directly or indirectly, by creating inhibitory synapses.
 This enables the emergence of a gait that provides continuous and smooth locomotion, while allowing us to harness the benefits of local, event-driven learning capability of bio-inspired systems when implemented on neuromorphic chips - paving the pathway for edge processing in robotics \cite{sandamirskaya2022rethinking}.

+Additionally, the proposed algorithm is neuromorphic hardware compatible.
+For instance, stochastic leaky-integrate-fire spiking neuron characteristics used herein can be emulated by magnetic tunneling junction spintronic devices \cite{sengupta2016magnetic}.
+Additionally, the astrocyte models considered in this work are all local models, which contain only local variables and communicate with only the neighboring components in the architecture.
+As a result, the proposed algorithm is both bio-inspired and compatible with existing neuromorphic hardware or can be implemented by simple extensions of current neuromorphic computing architectures \cite{davies2021advancing}.